President Eduardo M. Ochoa, Ph.D.

 Eduardo M. Ochoa grew up in Buenos Aires, Argentina, before moving to Portland, Ore., with his family while in high school.
 He has earned degrees in physics, nuclear science and economics from Reed College, Columbia University and the New School for Social Research, respectively.
-In mid-career, his plans to return to work in his Argentinian homeland were sidetracked by a military coup.
-He has worked as an engineer, as an academic faculty member and administrator, and, most recently, as assistant secretary for postsecondary education in the Obama Administration.
+He has worked as an engineer, as a faculty member and academic administrator, and as assistant secretary for postsecondary education in the Obama Administration.

-Now, he brings that wide range of academic, professional and personal experience to a new opportunity, as president of California State University, Monterey Bay.
+In 2012, he brought that that wide range of academic, professional and personal experience to the position of president of California State University, Monterey Bay.

-President Barack Obama named Dr. Ochoa assistant secretary for postsecondary education in February, 2010.
-In that post, he served as the secretary’s chief advisor on higher-education issues and administered more than 60 programs totaling nearly $3 billion annually that are designed to provide financial assistance to eligible students enrolled in postsecondary institutions.
-Among the notable programs overseen by the ED’s Office of Postsecondary Education are the eight TRIO programs, institutional development programs for minority institutions, teacher development programs, and the Fund for the Improvement of Postsecondary Education.
-OPE runs the well-known Byrd, Fulbright, Javits and McNair programs and certifies all regional and national accreditation agencies, so they, in turn, may qualify institutions to receive federal financial aid and Pell grants.
+In February 2010, President Barack Obama named Dr. Ochoa assistant secretary for postsecondary education.
+In that post, he served as the secretary’s chief adviser on higher education issues and administered more than 60 programs.
+Among the notable programs overseen by the ED’s Office of Postsecondary Education are the GearUp and TRIO programs, institutional development programs for minority institutions, teacher development programs, and the Fund for the Improvement of Postsecondary Education.